techner3/Mask_Detection/README.md

 # Mask_Detection

 A Flask app built to detect whether person wearing mask or not or person is wearing it incorrectly.
-The model is trained using TFOD 2.
+The model is trained using TFOD 2 using the datset from [Kaggle](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection).

 Web App Main Page :